 Effective hypochlorous acid can oxidize bacteria and unwanted organisms in several seconds.
 Hypochlorite ions may take up to 30 minutes.
 This swimming pool care and maintenance page has the specific charts you need to keep your pool perfectly balanced and crystal clear.
-Understand the dangers of chlorine.
-You need to handle all swimming pool chemicals with care and respect.
+Understand the dangers of chlorine and handle all swimming pool chemicals with care and respect.

 Out of all of the pool water test kits, I personally use and recommend the Taylor K-2006 kit.
 It does take a little getting used to, but the time spent learning how to use it is well worth the effort.
-Pool test strips are convenient, but simply are not as accurate or give you as much information.
+Pool test strips are convenient, but simply are not as accurate or gives you as much information.

 By keeping an eye on your cyanuric acid level, your pool chlorine will do its job more efficiently.
 It may also help eliminate the need for any extra swimming pool chemicals, and, in doing so, help reduce your pool maintenance cost.

 I like working with liquid chlorine compared to chlorine granules such as calcium hypochlorite.
-Liquid chlorine is easy to add to the pool and you don't run the risk, as with granules, of it settling to the bottom and causing patchy discoloration.
+Liquid chlorine is easy to add to the pool and you don't run the risk of it settling to the bottom and causing patchy discoloration.
 If you live in a place with hard water I recommend using liquid chlorine (sodium hypochlorite).
 Chlorine granules have calcium.
-You're adding more hardness to the pool and possibly causing cloudy pool water, if not applied correctly.
+You're adding more hardness to the pool and possibly causing cloudy pool water if not applied correctly.

 As you know, there many other uses for chlorine.
-You can find Chlorine bleach at any supermarket.
+You can find chlorine bleach in any supermarket.
 This type of bleach is about 8.5%% sodium hypochlorite, whereas pool chlorine is anywhere from 10 - 15%.
 Same ingredient, just a slightly lower concentration, so you could use grocery store bleach to chlorinate your pool.

 What is swimming pool chlorine?

-Chlorine is nothing more than a sanitizer of your pool.
+Chlorine is nothing more than a sanitizer for your pool.
 It comes in either a granular or liquid form.

 When should I test my pool chlorine?